stakewise/v3-operator/README.md

 If partial withdrawal capacity is insufficient or no validators have balances above 32 ETH or 1 GNO, the operator triggers a full validator exit.

-If the operator does not initiate partial or full withdrawals, the oracle will automatically execute them after 24 hr.
+If the operator does not initiate partial or full withdrawals, the oracle will automatically execute full withdrawal after 24 hours.

 ### Start Command